Ev-of-all-trades/MakoPad/README.md

 PCB Assembly
 <img width="2263" height="1373" alt="image" src="https://github.com/user-attachments/assets/aed1f652-3dd8-4e57-ba46-faaf52856536" />

-Full PCB Assembly [mind the crappy screen model, i couldn't find a better one since there wasn't any for the specific onw i wanted to use]
+Full PCB Assembly [mind the crappy displau model, i couldn't find a better one since there wasn't any for the specific one i wanted to use]
 <img width="2356" height="1253" alt="image" src="https://github.com/user-attachments/assets/54f817a4-e1f1-4183-9e54-34b0d2069917" />

 Here is the plan for developing the programming